noah-nuebling/mac-mouse-fix/Readme.md

 **Can I get Mac Mouse Fix for free if I already donated?**

 Yes!
-If you bought me a milkshake before the 10th of September 2022, you can write an email to noah.n.public@gmail.com with "Milkshake Karma" in the subject and a screenshot as proof and then I'll send you a 100% off discount code or something!
+If you donated in 2022 or before, you can write an email to noah.n.public@gmail.com with "Free License" in the subject and a screenshot as proof and then I'll send you a 100% off discount code or something!

 **How do I uninstall Mac Mouse Fix?**